 Most teachers would probably agree that it is a mark of a successful lesson when their students are fully immersed in a task and show a real desire to participate.
 Motivation is the force which drives students towards their goals, and its impact in the classroom is significant.

 Motivated students see value and purpose in their classwork, and engage more enthusiastically with the subject matter and activities.
 They are more likely to persist through challenging tasks, achieving better learning outcomes and deeper processing of information.
 Given the benefits, it’s no surprise that teachers spend a lot of time trying to nurture it.
-This is admittedly not exactly easy, and motivation can feel like an abstract concept at times.
-That said, the science behind it can offer insight for teachers and students alike.
+In this article, we’ll explore how to boost student motivation, and ways you can do so on Kialo Edu!

 How can I boost student motivation in the classroom?